-(5) Jurisdiction: Every Competition Provider of an athletics meeting or competition under UKA rules, and every person tendering an entry for such meeting or competitions shall be considered to have submitted to the jurisdiction of UKA on all questions which may arise concerning the application, construction, meaning or effect of the rules of UKA.

-(6) Additional Rules & Conditions: Any Competition Provider may apply additional rules and conditions to those required in UKA rules but must not relax any Rules.

-(7) Health and Safety: if the relevant Referee or Medical Officer of a Competition considers that the performance of any athlete may be injurious to their health and safety then that Referee can refuse to allow that athlete to start or continue to compete in a Competition at their sole discretion.
+- (5) Jurisdiction: Every Competition Provider of an athletics meeting or competition under UKA rules, and every person tendering an entry for such meeting or competitions shall be considered to have submitted to the jurisdiction of UKA on all questions which may arise concerning the application, construction, meaning or effect of the rules of UKA. - (6) Additional Rules & Conditions: Any Competition Provider may apply additional rules and conditions to those required in UKA rules but must not relax any Rules. - (7) Health and Safety: if the relevant Referee or Medical Officer of a Competition considers that the performance of any athlete may be injurious to their health and safety then that Referee can refuse to allow that athlete to start or continue to compete in a Competition at their sole discretion.

-RULE 21 S 5 UKA SUPPLEMENT - FIRST CLAIM STATUS (PREVIOUSLY UKA RULE 5)
+RULE 21 S 5 UKA SUPPLEMENT FIRST CLAIM STATUS

-(1) Where eligibility is not defined in the paragraphs 2 - 5 below, athletes who are registered with their National Association under rule 21 S1 are eligible to represent a Club in Open Team Competition when they join their first Club as a first claim member.

-(2) Where athletes are at school, that school shall always have first claim on their services, irrespective of any other claim on them.

-(3) When at University or Recognised Establishments of High Education

-- (i) Full time students at recognised establishments of Higher Education shall be eligible to compete in Open Team Competition for their College or University provided that their first claim club is not competing in that competition.
+- (1) Where eligibility is not defined in the paragraphs 2 5 below, athletes who are registered with their National Association under rule 21 S1 are eligible to represent a Club in Open Team Competition when they join their first Club as a first claim member. - (2) Where athletes are at school, that school shall always have first claim on their services, irrespective of any other claim on them. - (3) When at University or Recognised Establishments of Higher Education - (i) Full time students at recognised establishments of Higher Education shall be eligible to compete in Open Team Competition for their College or University provided that their first claim club is not competing in that competition.
 In the case of a league where there is more than one division, this will be deemed to be the same competition for the purpose of this rule. - (ii) An establishment of Higher Education can only invoke the provisions in (1) above if membership of its Club is solely restricted to students and staff of that establishment.

-(4) Other Discipline Membership: Where athletes' First Claim Clubs do not affiliate a particular discipline listed in Rule 21 S2(4) above, they are eligible to represent an Other First Claim Club in that discipline of athletics as defined in 3 (2) above for which their First Claim Club does not affiliate, following approval from the appropriate National Eligibility Committee.
+- (4) Other Discipline Membership: Where athletes' First Claim Clubs do not affiliate a particular discipline listed in Rule 21 S2(4) above, they are eligible to represent an Other First Claim Club in that discipline of athletics as defined in 3 above for which their First Claim Club does not affiliate, following approval from the appropriate National Eligibility Committee. - (5) Foreign Athletes: Foreign Athletes: Under 20 and Senior athletes who are not eligible to compete for Great Britain and Northern Ireland under IAAF Rules are only permitted to represent a Club in Open Team Competition as a first claim member if they: - (i) satisfy the criteria for eligible residence set out below, and - (ii) have been registered as an eligible foreign athlete with UKA in the year of competition in accordance with the procedures then applied by UKA, or have successfully applied under rule 21 S8 to the appropriate National Eligibility Committee for relaxation of or exemption from the above.

-(5) Foreign Athletes: Under 20 and Senior Men and Women who would not be eligible to compete for Great Britain and Northern Ireland under IAAF Rules. whether permanently or temporarily resident in the country, are only permitted to represent a Club in Open Team Competition as a first claim member if they have been registered with UKA by 1st January in the year of competition or have applied under Rule 21 S8 making application to the appropriate National Eligibility Committee for relaxation or exemption from the above.
-The applicant must give as much information as is required and the registration is subject to a charge as determined from time to time by the Board of UK Athletics.
-Foreign athletes permanently resident in the UK will be required to register and pay the registration fee for 2 years; after 2 years of registration the fee will not be payable but annual registration will continue.
-Should an athlete change their IAAF eligibility during the year from GB & NI to another Country (except as set out in the "Note" below) an application under Rule 21 S8 to register as a foreign athlete is required and have that approved under Rule 21 S8 before they are eligible to resume first claim club competition for their First claim club.
+When applying for registration, the athlete must provide as much evidence as may reasonably be required in order to demonstrate their eligible residence and will be required to pay a registration fee in an amount from time to time determined by the Board of U.K. Athletics.
+Application must be made to renew registration annually, but a fee shall only be payable for the first two years of registration.
+Should an athlete change their IAAF eligibility during the year from GB & NI to another Country (except as set out in the ''Note'' below) an application under this rule to register as an eligible foreign athlete is required and have that approved under this rule before they are eligible to resume Open Team Competition for their first claim club.